sharmapn/MapSafe-QGIS-plugin/README.md

 Installing Python and the required libraries

 1. Python can be installed using installer is at https://www.python.org/downloads/.
-    The required Python libraries can be installed via pip.
+   Install dependencies: The required Python libraries can be installed via pip.
 To use pip in a Windows environment, one needs to run the OSGeo4W.bat from the 'D:\QGIS' directory (not from 'D\OSGEO4W').

-These commands need to be issued using the D:\QGIS\OSGEO.bat
+These commands need to be issued using the D:\QGIS\OSGEO.bat.
+Open OSGeo4W Shell installed with QGIS as Administrator and type:

 ```D:\QGIS>pip install cryptography
 D:\QGIS>pip install web3
 D:\QGIS>pip install python-dotenv